Dreamfoam Mattress Reviews

 Body Type Analysis

-It’s the same story with the Chill as it is for the Copper Dreams and Elements Latex.
+It’s the same story with the Dreamfoam Essential bed as it is for the Copper and Latex.
 Although the bed is a bit firmer than those other models, it’s still made entirely of foam layers making it best suited for small and average size people.

 Are DreamFoam Beds Good For Couples?

-All of the Dreamfoam mattresses with the exception of the Copper Dreams provide soild edge support.
-With the Copper Dreams mattress in particular, we felt the edge support was just average.
+All of the Dreamfoam mattresses with the exception of the Copper provide solid edge support.
+With the Copper mattress in particular, we felt the edge support was just average.
 It’s not bad, but we just thought it was better on the other beds.
 Still, we don’t envision couples having major issues with any of the Dreamfoam beds.

 DreamFoam Mattress Review Verdict